 The fetishization of the electoral divide became a mantra and promise for the Trump’s candidacy, as what he saw as an electoral acclamation–even if by concealing his loss of the popular vote–became an affirmation of his political inevitability and identity, and preaching to the “base” that was identified by red states came to conceal the lack of anything like a political platform by 2020: the continuity of red made the political terrain seem something like a mirror–a direct presentation of the nation of which it was the imposing incarnation.

-Could appeal to the “red map” by a red elephant be a basis to forge leadership, even if sacrificing the pretense of consensus?
-The candidacy of a president, we have learned, is a very different matter; the red alliance that the map purports to show is not only far more purple, but far less frozen in time.
+Could the nation forge a “red map” by a red elephant, sacrificing the pretense of consensus?
+The candidacy of a president is a very different matter; the red alliance the map purports to show is far more purple, but far less frozen in time.
 Yet the power of preserving an alliance of red states was so cartographically powerful that the red elephant seemed, in the summer of 2020, the new destiny of an allegedly invigorated Republican party and a reborn GOP, rooted, it was hoped, in the shoring up of the political fracturing of the county–although the divide of the nation did not break with a comparable illusion of territorial magnitude, or even break, as we know now, Donald Trump’s way.

 If the shoring up the old electoral map of victory was the subtext of the convention, the hopes to continue an alliance across red states was hopefully embodied in the pure red elephant that pranced before viewers’ eyes.